piboi/piboi.github.io/about.md

 permalink: /about/
 ---

 Huh.
 I'm a rising 8th grader.
+I'm a scout, a student, and I play badminton.

+> "Someday is not a day of the week." --*Denise Brennan Nelson*